Posts

 Image

-Dance Researcher: Josefa Baena Villanuevas Perez Duration: Approximately 10 minutes Music: Rondalla or Solo Guitar Setting: Bais City, Negros Oriental Cultural Context: The "Kuratsa de Negros," as meticulously researched and documented by Josefa Villanuevas Perez, is a vibrant interpretation of the traditional Filipino courtship dance, the Kuratsa, specifically tailored to the unique cultural tapestry of Bais City, Negros Oriental.
+Dance Researcher: Josefa Baena Villanueva Perez 1980 Duration: Approximately 10 minutes Music: Rondalla or Solo Guitar Setting: Bais City, Negros Oriental Cultural Context: The "Kuratsa de Negros," as meticulously researched and documented by Josefa Villanuevas Perez, is a vibrant interpretation of the traditional Filipino courtship dance, the Kuratsa, specifically tailored to the unique cultural tapestry of Bais City, Negros Oriental.
 This particular rendition beautifully blends the spirited Mexican influence, evident in the dance's lively tempo and flirtatious movements, with the subtle nuances and traditions indigenous to the Baisanon community.
 It serves as a captivating portrayal of the intricate dance of affection and pursuit between a man and a woman, reflecting the social graces and romantic aspirations of the locale.
-Dance Description: The "Kuratsa de Negros" is typically performed by a pair of dancers, a man and a woman, engaging in a charming and ...
+Dance Description: The "Kuratsa de Negros" is typically performed by a pair of dancers, a man and a woman, engaging in a charming ...